thetascott/Azure-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
-Start Time 2024-04-24 13:46
+Start Time 2024-04-24 13:46<br>
 Stop Time	2024-04-25 13:46

 | Metric                   | Count